 George Harrison “Beatle” Museum

-The historical marker – located at Capitol Park – on the Square – which tells the story of George Harrison’s first visit to the United States was unveiled Saturday in Benton, 30 miles northeast of Carbondale.
+The historical marker – located at Capitol Park – on the Square – which tells the story of George Harrison’s first visit to the United States.
 The Beatles lead guitar player visited his sister, who at the time lived in Benton, 50 years ago.
 Gov. Pat Quinn proclaimed Sept.
 21 as “George Harrison Day,” in honor of the visit.

 When George Harrison visited the small coal-mining town of Benton, most people did not know who he was, let alone the lasting impact his band would have on music. he Liverpool, England rock band, The Beatles, had three hits in the United Kingdom but were still unknown in the United States when they took a few weeks off in the summer of 1963 before their American debut the following year.